Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What is Creatine Monohydrate?

-Creatine, also known as creatine monohydrate, is one of the essential amino acids produced by your body, but it’s also found in animal meat and fish.
+Creatine, also known as creatine monohydrate, It's an amino acid produced by your body and found in meats and fish.

 “There is substantial evidence to indicate that creatine supplementation during resistance training is more effective at increasing muscle strength and weightlifting performance than resistance training alone, although the response is highly variable.”